syf66888/ADAPT-plus-plus/README.md

 pip install -r requirements.txt
 ```

+## Dataset Preparation

+You can ether download the preprocessed data in [this site](https://www.alipan.com/s/PYmo89r86RJ), or just download the raw videos and car information in [this site](), and preprocess it with the code in `src/prepro`.

 ## Models

 * We release our best performing checkpoints.
 You can download these models at [ [Baidu](https://pan.baidu.com/s/1Wp5ZxWImj5kQh8dO-vrdbw?pwd=ip9m